 But beyond that, it’s also about supporting the great work already happening in communities across Toronto and ensuring these communities are at the decision making table when transportation projects are proposed for their neighbourhoods.
 We are aiming to accelerate the transformation of the entire city into a safe, healthy, and vibrant place; to grow the culture of cycling and push for infrastructure in parallel.

 Our focus is to expand our reach across Toronto; as such, we have identified four geographical areas where we’ve already been working with community partners to deliver programming for safe cycling education, advocacy campaigns, and cycling encouragement programs.
-These four neighbourhoods are: Thorncliffe Park and Flemingdon Park, York-Weston, North Etobicoke, and Scarborough West.
+These four neighbourhoods are: Thorncliffe Park and Flemingdon Park, York-Weston, Northwest Toronto, and Scarborough West.

 Thorncliffe Park & Flemingdon Park